 - Investment companies.

-The needs of customers in each category vary according to their main business.
-Mining companies, for example, need to check the extracted amount of coal and compare it with exported volumes.
-Logistic companies are mainly interested in monitoring the work efficacy in each harbor e.g. which crane is active and the volumes of mobilized dry coal ending with the number of the official – nonofficial vessels in the port.
+The needs of customers vary according to their main business.
+Mining companies, for example, need to check the extracted amount of coal and compare it with exported volumes, which can be provided by SBI.
+Meanwhile, the logistic companies are mainly interested in monitoring the work efficacy in each harbor e.g. which crane is active and the volumes of mobilized dry coal ending with the number of the official – nonofficial vessels in the port.

 The benefit of ATMM services will be basically useful to the administration and logistic departments of the power supply, database, legal and investment companies of the USA, Australia, Asia and the EU.